lunatech/aws-cfn-puppet/README.md

 2. Create a EC2 key pair for remote access to your instances.

-3. Generate the CFN templates from the make file
+3. Generate the CFN templates from the Makefile:

         cd cloudformation
 		make